nulogy/design-system/docs/catalog/components/text-input.md

 ```

 ### Size
 Whenever possible match the width of the input field with the expected length of the input.
-If that is not possible fill the entire width of the container.
+If that is not possible then fill the entire width of the container.

 ##### Related